League of Polish Women: Origins and Goals

-It was a state organization and a branch of the Communist Party, the Polish United Workers' Party.
-It succeeded a Pre-war organisation founded in 1913 with a similar name, called the Liga Kobiet Polskich (Polish Women's League).
-It was founded when Communism took over Poland in 1945.
+The LK was founded when the Soviet Union installed a communist government in Poland following the end of World War II in 1945.
+As such, it was a state organization and branch of the Communist Party, the Polish United Workers' Party.
+It succeeded a pre-war organization founded in 1913 with a similar name, called the Liga Kobiet Polskich (Polish Women's League).